dvdvdmt/popup-tab-switcher/README.md

 My everyday code editor from JetBrains has a handful popup (Settings > Keymap > Switcher) that simplifies switching between editor's tabs.
-A similar switcher is build into all modern operating systems, which allows you to jump between apps and it can be triggered by pressing `Alt + Tab` in Windows and `Cmd + Tab` in macOS.
+A similar switcher is build into all modern operating systems, which allows you to jump between apps and it can be triggered by pressing `Alt+Tab` in Windows and `Cmd+Tab` in macOS.
 The project is copying this behaviour to the Chrome browser.

 ## How to use ##